-- NFPA 1971/CSA

-Z195 performance

-requirements are

-based on new,

-unworn Footwear and

-Composites.
-Useful

-life varies depending

-on, conditions of

-wear, maintenance,

-and storage.

-- Footwear more than five (5) years old and made to earlier versions of the NFPA Standard are highly likely to have exceeded their useful life and must be retired!
+- NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195 performance requirements are based on new, unworn Footwear and Composites.
+Useful life varies depending on, conditions of wear, maintenance, and storage. - Footwear more than five (5) years old and made to earlier versions of the NFPA Standard are highly likely to have exceeded their useful life and must be retired!